lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 console.log(anotherFact(5)) // -> TypeError: doFact is not a function
 ```

-That happens because the function takes `doFact` from the outer lexical environment.
-There is no local `doFact`, so the
+That happens because the function takes `doFact` from the outer lexical
-outer variable is used.
-And at the moment of the call that outer `doFact` is `null`.
-That's why we need named function
+environment, and it can be changed by other code.
+That's why we need named
-expression.
+function expression.

 > [!Note]
 >
 > This "internal name" features is only available for **function expressions**.

-### `new Function` syntax
+### `new Function` Syntax

-#### What is it?
+#### What Is `new Function`?

 There’s one more way to create a function.
-It’s rarely used, and not recommended (because it use `eval` under the hood),
+It’s rarely used, and not recommended
-but it's still good to know.
+(because it use `eval` under the hood), but it's still good to know.

 <!-- eslint-disable no-new-func -->